-If you’re not familiar with hypothyroidism, symptoms include, among other things, fatigue, weight gain, and feeling cold.
-All symptoms that Lynn has been experiencing which have been getting progressively worse over the last several weeks.
-Fortunately, the “fix” is an increase in his thyroid medicine so we know he will get better but often it takes several weeks to notice an improvement.
-There goes most of the summer…
+If you’re not familiar with hypothyroidism, symptoms include fatigue, weight gain, and feeling cold.
+These are all symptoms that Lynn has been experiencing, and they have been getting progressively worse over the last several weeks.
+Fortunately, the “fix” is an increase in his thyroid medicine, so we know he will get better, but often, it takes several weeks to notice an improvement.
+There goes most of the summer.

-Hopefully, he will be back to normal or at least less miserable when we go on vacation at the end of August.
+Hopefully, he will return to normal or at least less miserable when we vacation at the end of August.

-When we figured out what was going on, what struck me is how tenuous our health and, by association, our happiness is.
-The thyroid gland is not very big but it carries a significant role in the health of the body.
+When we figured out what was going on, what struck me was how tenuous our health and, by association, our happiness is.
+The thyroid gland is not very big but carries a significant role in the health of the body.
 A little too much or not enough hormone being released makes you feel like you’ve been run over by a tank, scrapped up, and then fed through a shredder.
-That’s true though for so much of what makes our bodies work.
+That’s true, though, for so much of what makes our bodies work.

-Have you noticed that if you get a paper cut on your finger or a blister on your toe how you are aware of that pain in your subconscious all the time?
+Have you noticed that if you get a paper cut on your finger or a blister on your toe, how are you aware of that pain in your subconscious all the time?
 Something so minor will make you favor that appendage.
-By favoring that body part, it puts a strain on other body parts which in turn start complaining.
-If their complaints are ignored too long then they malfunction in some way making them the center of attention and resulting in other areas adding their voices to the mayhem.
-Let one little area get off track and the precarious balance we count on for health and happiness comes tumbling down.
+By favoring that body part it puts a strain on other body parts, which in turn starts complaining.
+If their complaints are ignored for too long, they malfunction in some way, making them the center of attention and resulting in other areas adding their voices to the mayhem.
+Let one little area get off track, and the precarious balance we count on for health and happiness comes tumbling down.

 I WISH YOU ENOUGH